U.S. Route 1 in New Jersey: History

-The Trenton Freeway, a freeway through the city of Trenton, was first planned in 1950 to provide a bypass of Trenton and a connection to the new Trenton–Morrisville Toll Bridge.
+The Trenton Freeway, a freeway through Trenton, was first planned in 1950 to provide a bypass of Trenton and a connection to the new Trenton–Morrisville Toll Bridge.
 This freeway opened in December 1952 and became part of both US 1 and Route 26.
 In the 1953 New Jersey state highway renumbering that followed a month later, all the state highways running concurrent with US 1 were removed.
 In addition, US 1/9 Truck was designated as a bypass of the Pulaski Skyway (replacing Route 25T) and US 1/9 Bus. (now Route 139) was designated on the former Route 25 between the Tonnele Circle and the Holland Tunnel.
 Also, after the US 1 designation was moved to the Trenton Freeway, the former route through Trenton would become US 1 Alt.

 During the development of the Interstate Highway System, New Jersey and Pennsylvania considered having I-95 cross over the Trenton–Morrisville Toll Bridge and continue north on the existing US 1.
 The project was opposed due to inadequate highway standards (lack of shoulder ramps, and only two lanes in each direction).
 During this time, both states sought alternate routes for the proposed I-95.
 In 1960, New Jersey and Pennsylvania decided to designate the Scudder Falls Bridge as I-95.
 By 1969, an extension of the Trenton Freeway from the current left-hand exit to US 1 Bus./US 206 to Whitehead Road was completed and received the Route 174 designation.

 In 1967, NJDOT recommended an extension of the Trenton Freeway from Whitehead Road to the traffic light at Bakers Basin Road and Franklin Corner Road.
 Once the extension was completed by the 1980s, the route number was then changed from Route 174 to US 1.
-The former alignment of US 1 along surface streets in Trenton was renumbered to US 1 Bus., while the US 1 Alt. was dropped.
+The former alignment of US 1 along surface streets in Trenton was renumbered to US 1 Bus., while the US 1 Alt. designation was dropped.

 There had been plans to create a west–east spur of the New Jersey Turnpike called Route 92.
 It was to begin just north of the intersection of Ridge Road and US 1 in South Brunswick and terminate at the mainline of the New Jersey Turnpike (I-95) at exit 8A in Monroe Township.
 This proposal was cancelled on December 1, 2006, after the New Jersey Turnpike Authority decided to use funds to widen the mainline turnpike instead.